 More About Me

-I have been writing science fiction and fantasy professionally since 1982, served as Secretary of Science Fiction/Fantasy Writers of America, chaired the 2017 jury for the Philip K. Dick Award, attended LaunchPad Astronomy Workshop, and have taught a whole bunch of writing and led writer's workshops.
+I have been writing science fiction and fantasy professionally since 1982, served as Secretary of Science Fiction Fantasy Writers Association (currently serving on the Elections and Emergency Medical Fund committees), chaired the 2017 jury for the Philip K. Dick Award, served on the jury for the Endeavour Award, attended LaunchPad Astronomy Workshop, and have taught writing and led writer's workshops.

-As Deborah Wheeler, I wrote 2 science fiction novels, Jaydium and Northlight, as well as short stories in Asimov's, The Magazine of Fantasy and Science Fiction, Sisters of the Night, Star Wars: Tales From Jabba's Palace, Realms of Fantasy, and almost all of the Sword and Sorceress and Darkover anthologies.
-Collaborators, a sf novel under Wheeler, was a Finalist for the Lambda Literary Award.
-My most recent projects -- under my birth name, Ross -- include Darkover novels with the late Marion Zimmer Bradley, and an original fantasy series, The Seven-Petaled Shield.
-I made my editorial debut in 2008 with Lace and Blade and then The Feathered Edge: Tales of Magic, Love, and Daring, continuing the Darkover anthologies, and co-editing Sword and Sorceress.
-I've been nominated for a bunch of awards and several of my short stories were awarded Honorable Mention in Year's Best SF.
+As Deborah Wheeler, I wrote two science fiction novels, Jaydium and Northlight, as well as short stories in Asimov's, The Magazine of Fantasy and Science Fiction, Sisters of the Night, Star Wars: Tales From Jabba's Palace, Realms of Fantasy, and almost all of the Sword and Sorceress and Darkover anthologies.
+Collaborators, a first-contact science fiction novel, was a Finalist for the Lambda Literary Award.
+My most recent projects -- under my birth name, Ross -- include an original fantasy series, The Seven-Petaled Shield.
+I made my editorial debut in 2008 with Lace and Blade and then The Feathered Edge: Tales of Magic, Love, and Daring, Across the Spectrum, Bright Morning (in honor of Vonda N. McIntyre), and Mad Science Cafe.
+I've been nominated for a number of awards and several of my short stories were awarded Honorable Mention in Year's Best SF.

 In between writing, I've lived in France, worked as a medical assistant to a cardiologist, revived an elementary school library, studied Hebrew and yoga, and have been active in the women's martial arts network.
 I also knit for charity, so if your good cause is having an auction, contact me about donating one of my creative hats.
 I also work to abolish the death penalty and for the rights of gender and sexual minorities.